scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         the top side bearing in an unexpected way.
 Also the vertical advance width did not refresh the display properly.
-    -   Thanks to David Opstad, I now have an example of a format 1 kerning table and have extended FontForge to support kerning by state machine.
+    -   Thanks to David Opstad, I now have an example of a format 1 kerning table and have extended websharpstudios to support kerning by state machine.
     -   The code for generating and loading otb (OpenType bitmap) fonts was broken.
     -   And the code for generating my own weird bitmap only fonts for windows had some flaws too (different flaws).
-    -   If I typed a character into a fontview (or char view) and the font did not contain the character, fontforge would not select that slot that encoded the character, even if the character was in the encoding.
+    -   If I typed a character into a fontview (or char view) and the font did not contain the character, websharpstudios would not select that slot that encoded the character, even if the character was in the encoding.
     -   When loading a ps type3 font, make sure that the glyph name is